Python-World/Python_and_the_Web/Scripts/Web_Scrappers/Instagram_Analyzer/README.md

 This Scripts analyze the Instagram user data like Followers, Followings and Posts with Matplotlib bar charts.

+## Prerequisites

+Install the required packages

+`pip install -r requirements.txt`

 ## How to use this script?

-1. Install the required packages

-`pip install -r requirements.txt`

-2. Make a text file of list of Instagram username.
+1.Make a text file of list of Instagram username.
 For example `user.txt` contains

 ```